Jim Grobe: Coaching career

+Ohio

+Grobe obtained his first head coaching job in 1994 with Ohio University.
+He inherited a struggling program that went 0–11 the prior season.
+He guided the Bobcats to a 33–33–1 record over six seasons and won MAC coach of the year in 1996.

 Wake Forest

 2006 season

 In 2006, Grobe led Wake Forest to a school record 11 wins with a perfect 6–0 road record.
 His Wake Forest team also won the Atlantic Coast Conference championship by virtue of defeating Georgia Tech, 9–6, in the conference title game.
 The Demon Deacons earned their first trip to a BCS bowl game and played Louisville in the Orange Bowl.
 Grobe was named the ACC Coach of the Year, receiving 80 out of 80 votes from the league's media and making him the sixth Wake Forest coach to win the award.
 Grobe was also awarded the Bobby Dodd Coach of the Year Award and the AP Coach of the Year in 2006.

 On February 27, 2007, Grobe signed a 10-year contract extension through 2016.

 Resignation

 Grobe resigned from Wake Forest on December 2, 2013.

 Baylor

 On May 30, 2016, Grobe was hired as Baylor's head coach for the 2016 season, coming out of semi-retirement.
 He made it known when he was brought on that he would not be a full time coach for the University, which had suspended and later terminated Art Briles due to the Baylor University sexual assault scandal.
 The Bears won their first six games before losing five in a row to close out the regular season.
-However, they Bears were invited to their seventh consecutive bowl game, the Motel 6 Cactus Bowl in Arizona.
+However, the Bears were invited to their seventh consecutive bowl game, the Motel 6 Cactus Bowl in Arizona.
 Baylor entered the game as heavy underdogs to the 10–2 Boise State Broncos, but the Bears rolled to an easy 31–12 victory.
 After the game, Grobe retired again.